Keyboard shortcuts

 Generated Candid API

-For each table, the macro generates four CRUD endpoints plus shared transaction and ACL endpoints:
+For each table, the macro generates five CRUD/aggregate endpoints plus shared transaction and ACL endpoints:

 service : (IcDbmsCanisterArgs) -> {